ni/nimi-python/docs/niscope/class.rst

     .. py:attribute:: cable_sense_mode

-        Specifies whether and how the oscilloscope is configured to generate a CableSense signal on the specified channels when the :py:meth:`niscope.Session.CableSenseSignalStart` method is called.
+        Specifies whether and how the oscilloscope is configured to generate a CableSense signal on the specified channels when the :py:meth:`niscope.Session.cable_sense_signal_start` method is called.

         Device-Specific Behavior:
             PXIe-5160/5162